binaryn3xus/HomeOps/README.md

 ## 🤝 Gratitude and Thanks

-Big shout out to all the authors and contributors to the [flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) projects that we are using in this repository.
+Big shout out to all the contributors to the [flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) projects that we are using in this repository.

 Community member [onedr0p](https://github.com/onedr0p/) for initially creating this amazing template and providing me with additional help.